populationgenomics/team-docs/storage_policies/README.md

 ### test: `gs://cpg-<dataset>-test`

-- **Description**: Contains _input_ test data, which usually corresponds to a subset of the data stored in the _main_ bucket.
+- **Description**: Contains test data, which usually has identical structure to what's stored in the _main_ bucket, but it's only a small subset of the of the overall dataset.
 Long term storage is expensive, but retrieval is cheap.
 - **Main use case**: Iterate quickly on new pipelines during development.
   This bucket contains representative data, but given the much smaller dataset size the risk of accidental high cloud computing costs is greatly reduced.
 - **Storage**: Standard Storage indefinitely.
-- **Access**: Human users only get viewer permissions, so pipeline code doesn't need to be reviewed before this data can be read.
+- **Access**: Human users get admin permissions, so pipeline code doesn't need to be reviewed before this data can be read or written.

-### analysis: `gs://cpg-<dataset>-analysis`

-- **Description**: Contains files frequently accessed for analysis.
-  Long term storage is expensive, but retrieval is cheap.
-- **Main use case**: Analysis results derived from the _main_ bucket, which in turn can become inputs for further analyses.
-- **Storage**: Standard Storage indefinitely.
-- **Access**: Human users only get listing permissions, but creator permissions are granted indirectly through the [analysis runner](#analysis-runner) described below.

-### temporary: `gs://cpg-<dataset>-temporary`
+### tmp: `gs://cpg-<dataset>-{main,test}-tmp`

 - **Description**: Contains files that only need to be retained _temporarily_ during analysis or workflow execution.
 Retrieval is cheap, but old files get